Academic Department Websites

-Depending on the department, other standard department links include: facilities, facilities and equipment, among others.
+Depending on the department, other standard department links include facilities and equipment, among others.

 College Digital Standards and Policies

-The website is the Davidson’s virtual window to the world and is the college’s most important communications and marketing vehicle viewed by millions of visitors each year.
-Like any publication that is updated by many authors, having a common set of standards, guidelines, and policies in place ensures consistency across the website.
+The website is Davidson’s virtual introduction to the world and is the college’s most important communications and marketing vehicle, viewed by millions of visitors each year.
+Like any publication that is updated by many authors, having a common set of standards, guidelines and policies in place ensures consistency across the website.

 - Digital Governance and Standards